-- A volunteer position is available to work for 1 - 3 hours Monday, Wednesday and Friday to collect goods from local businesses.
+- A volunteer position is available to work for 1 - 3 hours Monday through to Friday to collect goods from local businesses.
 To view the information pack please click here.
 The position will close when the position is filled.

 Preparing your application

 Take the time to prepare to give yourself the best chance of success.

 The position description describes the tasks and responsibilities of the role.
 It includes selection criteria which are the qualifications, skills and experience required to successfully carry out the role.

 Before you apply, read the position description to determine whether the job is right for you and if you have the right skills and experience for the role.